-Tucked away east of Capitol Hill, Cheesman is a perfect retreat in urban Denver.
-The eighty acre park is centered around a beautiful grassy lawn, which is overlooked by the Pavilion.
+Tucked away east of Capitol Hill, Cheesman is the perfect peaceful retreat in urban Denver.
+The eighty-acre park is centered around a beautiful grassy lawn and overlooked by the neoclassic marble Cheesman Memorial.

 Pets: Yes, on-leash